 - Advocate for human rights and social, economic, and environmental justice.

-- Continue formal education in either graduate social work education or other graduate disciplines (EP 2.1.1).
+- Continue formal education either in graduate social work education or in some other graduate discipline.